matutosi/automater/vignettes/combine_qpdf.md

 - Copy PDF files to the same directory with combine_qpdf.rsc.
-- Click combine_qpdf.rsc on Windows (combine_qpdf.command on Mac).
+- Click combine_qpdf.rsc.
-- Then a black command windows will be opened and wait a moment.
+- Then a black command window will be opened and wait a moment.
 - At the first time to run combine_qpdf.rsc, it may take few minutes to install packages.
 - The order to combined files is the same with the order of the file names.
   You need to rename files before using combine_qpdf.rsc.